 In this world crisis, riders and delivery executives are the real heroes, ensuring food and necessities are delivered to millions of quarantined people in time.
 To successfully carry out logistics operations, it is important to consider the health and safety of the on-ground staff, and take into account their preferences such as delivery routes and timings that are suitable to them and assign duties accordingly.
 It will not only improve the productivity of your on-ground staff but also boost their morale and help them continue their valuable service to humanity.

 These are testing times for supply chain and logistics enterprises around the globe.
-In such difficult times, adopting tech and implementing some good delivery practices can help you manage the complexities in your food delivery supply chain and ensure good customer satisfaction.
+In such difficult times, adopting tech and implementing some good delivery practices (Contactless delivery or Zero touch delivery) can help you manage the complexities in your food delivery supply chain and ensure good customer satisfaction.